banats213/E25_41934_Structural/A3/README.md

 The aim is to determine the structural capacity of beams and columns and applying loads derived from the floor space on them.
 The utilization can then be determined.

+Analyst scripts will be used in the order: slab -> beam -> column -> report
+                                           wall ->                   report

 Requirements in regard to wall, beam and column dimensions are also investigated.